melnik909/my-works/feedback-en.md

 # My subscribers say

+"I have been following Stas for several years, and always pay attention to his posts, even though I consider myself quite knowledgeable about web content production and accessibility.
+Somehow, Stas consistently manages to dig out the tricky, under-documented cases and present robust solutions for them.
+He is a master of concision, communicating the key points in brief, simple language.

+From my own teaching experiences, I am painfully aware how difficult this is, especially in a second language.
+If you have hours to spare, you can gorge yourself on the many other fully-stuffed websites, but if you need leaner insights and rapid enlightenment, turn to Stas.”

+—  *Brennan Young, Accessibility Specialist and Software Developer (Denmark)*

 "I strongly believe that you can teach yourself to think 'accessible' if you see enough a11y and UI cases.
 In this sense Stas' tips proven to be extremely useful."

 —  *Tatiana Ten, Senior Frontend Developer (Australia)*